Hebei Medical University: Students

-Hebei Medical University has long history of enrolling international students from countries including the United States, Japan, Korea, Philippines, Taiwan, the UK, India, Pakistan, Nepal and Bangladesh.
+Hebei Medical University has long history of enrolling international students from countries including the United States, Japan, Korea, Philippines, Taiwan, the UK, India, Ghana, Pakistan, Nepal and Bangladesh.
 Currently there are over 400 international students.

 In collaboration with International Education College of Jiangxi University of Traditional Chinese Medicine, a total of more than 300 international students have already completed their Bachelor of Medicine, Bachelor of Surgery (MBBS) from the university in 2010–2011.

 Colleges

 After 80 years development and evolution, Hebei Medical University has become a comprehensive medical university composed of western medicine, traditional medicine, pharmacy and other subjects.
 Now there are 14 colleges, and 15 specialties.

 Affiliated hospitals

 The university has six affiliated hospitals, in which there are 4,566 in-patient beds.
 Four hospitals have been granted the status of "first-class hospitals in the third category".
 In addition, it also has 77 teaching hospitals and practice bases providing students with sites of clinical teaching, specialist teaching and practice.